 The company "The Vegetarian Butcher", which has the same name as the store, is an overseas PBM brand that has made its first foray into Japan.
 Born in the Netherlands, an environmentally advanced country, in 2010, it is a fast-growing company that currently sells products in more than 15,000 stores in 35 countries around the world.

 The location of the concept shop that opened this time is just a stone's throw from the C3 exit of JR Ikebukuro Station.
 It is located on the 1st basement floor of the building next to Burger King.

-The store is located in the basement, so it may be a little difficult to enter at first, but if you go down the stairs, you will see the clean interior with white as the base color.
+The store is located in the basement, so it may be a little difficult to enter at first, but if you go down the stairs, you will see the clean interior based on white.

-Although it is a hamburger shop, there is also a butcher shop specializing in PBM inside the shop, and it is a rare form that you can purchase PBM in gram units.
+Although it is a hamburger shop, there is also a butcher shop specializing in PBM inside the shop, and it is a rare form that you can purchase PBM in grams.

-There were counter seats and table seats, each with mustard and ketchup, paper for wrapping hamburgers, disinfectant, etc.
+There were counter seats and table seats, each with mustard and ketchup, paper for wrapping hamburgers, antiseptic solution, etc.